Muzaffar Shah II: Second Idar campaign (1517)

-Malwa
+Campaign of Malwa (1518)

 In 1517, the nobles of Malwa sought Muzaffar Shah's interference, alleging that the minister Medini Rai was planning to depose the Malwa Sultan, Mahmud Khilji II, and usurp the throne.
-Muzaffar Shah promised to come to their help, and shortly after, Sultan Mahmúd Khilji, escaping from the surveillance of Medani Rai, himself sought the aid of the Gujarat monarch.
+Muzaffar Shah promised to come to their help, and shortly after, Sultan Mahmud Khilji, escaping from the surveillance of Medani Rai, himself sought the aid of the Gujarat monarch.
 In 1518, Muzaffar Shah marched by Godhra into Malwa, and on his arrival at Dhar, that town was evacuated by Medani Rai.
 The king besieged Mandu, and Medani Rai summoned the Chittor Rana to his aid.
-When the Rana reached Sarangpur, Muzaffar Shah detached a force caused the Rana to retire, while the Khan's soldiers exerted themselves so strenuously that they captured Mandu, recovering the girdle which Qutb-ud-dín Ahmad Shah II had lost at the battle of Kapadvanj.
-This conquest virtually placed Malwa in Muzaffar’s power, but he honourably restored the kingdom to Sultan Mahmúd Khilji, and, withdrew from Gujarat, proceeded to Muhammadabad.
+When the Rana reached Sarangpur, Muzaffar Shah detached a force caused the Rana to retire, while the Khan's soldiers exerted themselves so strenuously that they captured Mandu, recovering the girdle which Qutb-ud-dIn Ahmad Shah II had lost at the battle of Kapadvanj.
+This conquest virtually placed Malwa in Muzaffar's power, but he honourably restored the kingdom to Sultan Mahmud Khilji, and withdrew from Gujarat, proceeded to Muhammadabad.

-In 1519, news was received of the defeat and capture of Sultan Mahmúd Khilji by the Rana of Chittor.
+In 1519, news was received of the defeat and capture of Sultan Mahmud Khilji by the Rana of Chittor.
 Muzaffar Shah sent a force to protect Mandu.
 But, the Rana, who distinguished himself by releasing the Sultan of Malwa and keeping his son in his stead as a hostage, enjoyed continued good fortune.
-Sometime before these events, a bard in the presence of Nizam Khan, the governor of Ídar, boasted that the Rana of Chittor would never fail to help Rana Raimal of Ídar.
-The angry governor explained, "Whose dog is Rana Sanga to help Raimal while we are here?"
-Nizam Khan chained that bard in the fort and dared the Rana to carry him away.
-His successes enabled Sanga to answer the challenge.

-In consequence of dissensions at headquarters, Nizam Khan withdrew to Ahmednagar and left a small garrison in Ídar.
-When Rana Sanga appeared before Ídar, the garrison resisted but were slain.
-The Rana advanced to Ahmednagar and severely defeated Nizam Khan who withdrew to Ahmedabad, while the Rana plundered Vishalnagar (now Visnagar).

-In 1521, Malik Ayyaz Sultani, the governor of Sorath, was sent with a large and carefully equipped force to revenge this inroad.
-Dissensions between Malik Ayyaz and the nobles of Gujarat prevented this expedition.
-Muzaffar Shah, greatly displeased with the result, prepared to march against Chittor, when he was dissuaded by a submissive embassy from that chief, who sent his son to Ahmedabad with valuable presents for the king.

-Siege of Mandsaur and Conflict with Rana Sanga
+Rana Sanga's invasion of Gujarat (1520)

+In 1520, Rana Sanga invaded Idar to restore his son-in-law Raimal to the throne and to punish Mubariz-ul-Mulk, the governor of Idar, who had insulted him by chaining a dog named after the Rana at the fort gate.
+Leading a combined force of around 52,000 troops alongside regional allies like Rao Ganga of Marwar, Sanga easily captured Idar against a small Gujarati garrison, reinstated Raimal.
+He demolished a local mosque to build a Hindu temple, and advanced toward Ahmadnagar.
+In the ensuing battle of Ahmednagar Sanga's overwhelming forces completely surrounded the enemy.
+Key Gujarati commanders were slain, and a severely wounded Mubariz-ul-Mulk fled toward Ahmedabad.
+The victory was total as the Rajputs captured and sacked both Ahmadnagar and Visnagar, spared the Brahmin-populated town of Vadnagar before Sanga successfully concluded his campaign and returned to Chittor.